agthuhein/agthuhein/README.md

 ## 👨‍💻 About Me

-I’m an **IT Engineer with over six years of professional experience** in **software development, system administration, and application support**, primarily in **Singapore**.
+I’m an **IT & Software Specialist with over six years of experience** in **software development, system administration, and application support**, primarily in **Singapore**.
-Throughout my career, I’ve held multiple roles that have helped me build a solid foundation in backend development, systems analysis, and IT infrastructure:
+Throughout my career, I’ve worked across diverse roles that strengthened my technical versatility, problem-solving skills, and understanding of full-stack development and enterprise systems.

 - 💼 **Application Engineer** — *Vtechnologist Pte.
 Ltd., Singapore* (May 2021 – Sep 2024)
 - 💼 **System Engineer** — *Globotron Pte.
 Ltd., Singapore* (Apr 2020 – May 2021)